ToxicFrog/vstruct/README.md

 --------

-    vstruct.unpack(fmt, <fd or string>, [data])
+    vstruct.read(fmt, <fd or string>, [data])

-`unpack` takes a format string and a buffer or file to unpack from, and returns a table of unpacked data items.
+`read` takes a format string and a buffer or file to read from, and returns a table of unpacked data items.
 The items will appear in the table with the same order and/or names that they had in the format string.

 The `data` argument is an optional table.
-If present, `unpack` will not create a new table, but will unpack the fields into this table in-place, and return the table.
+If present, `read` will not create a new table, but will store any values read into this table in-place, and return the table.
 Existing entries in the table will not be cleared (but might be overwritten by named entries).
 Numbered entries will always be appended, not overwritten:

     t = { 0, 0, 0 }
-    vstruct.unpack("3*u1 x:u1", buf, t)      -- t == { 0, 0, 0, 1, 2, 3; x = 4 }
+    vstruct.read("3*u1 x:u1", buf, t)      -- t == { 0, 0, 0, 1, 2, 3; x = 4 }

 --------

-    vstruct.unpackvals(fmt, <fd or string>, [data])
+    vstruct.readvals(fmt, <fd or string>, [data])

-Equivalent to `vstruct.unpack` in every way, except it calls `unpack` (or `table.unpack` in 5.2) before returning.
+Equivalent to `vstruct.read` in every way, except it calls `unpack` (or `table.unpack` in 5.2) before returning.
 This is a convenience function allowing you to write this:

-    count = vstruct.unpackvals(fmt, fd)
+    count = vstruct.readvals(fmt, fd)
-    x,y,z = vstruct.unpackvals(fmt, fd)
+    x,y,z = vstruct.readvals(fmt, fd)

 Instead of this:

-    count = vstruct.unpack(fmt, fd)[1]
+    count = vstruct.read(fmt, fd)[1]
-    x,y,z = table.unpack(vstruct.unpack(fmt, fd))
+    x,y,z = table.unpack(vstruct.read(fmt, fd))

 --------

-    vstruct.pack(fmt, [fd], data)
+    vstruct.write(fmt, [fd], data)

-`pack` takes a format string and a table of data and packs the contents of the table.
+`write` takes a format string and a table of data and writes the contents of the table.
 If the `fd` argument is present, it will write the data directly to it using standard file io methods; if `fd` is a string, it will wrap it with `vstruct.cursor` first.

-`pack` returns the packed data in string format, if `fd` was omitted or was a string to wrap; otherwise it returns `fd` as originally passed to the function.
+`write` returns the written data in string format, if `fd` was omitted or was a string to wrap; otherwise it returns `fd` as originally passed to the function.

-The structure of the `data` table is expected to be the same as the structure that would be created by a call to unpack with the same format string; in effect, you should be able to take the result of unpack and pass it to pack unaltered (and get the same packed data back), and vice versa.
+The structure of the `data` table is expected to be the same as the structure that would be created by a call to `read` with the same format string; in effect, you should be able to take the result of `read` and pass it to `write` unaltered (and get the same data back), and vice versa.

 --------